yuygfgg/airsonic-advanced/README.md

 Read the [compatibility notes](#compatibility-notes).

 ### Docker
-Docker releases are at [DockerHub](https://hub.docker.com/r/airsonicadvanced/airsonic-advanced) and [GHCR](https://ghcr.io/kagemomiji/airsonic-advanced).
+[GHCR](https://ghcr.io/kagemomiji/airsonic-advanced).
 Docker releases are recently multiplatform, which means ARMv7 and ARM64 are also released to Dockerhub.
 However, automated testing for those archs is not currently done in the CI/CD pipeline (only Linux platform is tested).

 Please note that for Docker images, the volume mounting points have changed and are different from Airsonic.
 Airsonic mount points are at `/airsonic/*` inside the container.
 Airsonic-Advanced tries to use the same volume locations as the default war image at `/var/*` in order to remain consistent if people want to switch between the containers and non-containers.
   - `Music:/airsonic/music` -> `Music:/var/music`